 Savannah's historic district is best explored on foot but the DOT (Downtown Transportation) is a free shuttle that loops through that specific area.
 But visitors should note that paths and steps down to the waterfront can be steep.
-Countless walking tours are offered.
-Savannah's CAT (Chatham Area Transit Company) provides a free, convenient shuttle service operating throughout the historic district, connecting shops, hotels, attractions and other bus routes.
+There are countless walking and biking tours on offer.
+Savannah's CAT (Chatham Area Transit) provides a convenient shuttle service operating throughout the historic district, connecting shops, hotels, attractions, and other bus routes.
 CAT also provides a fixed route bus service throughout the city and surrounding county.
 Old Town Trolley tours allow for self-paced sightseeing on and off the orange trolly buses.
-The free Belles Ferry connects downtown to Hutchinson Island at regular intervals, and is also free.
+The free Belles Ferry connects downtown to Hutchinson Island at regular intervals.
 The city has numerous car hire companies and several taxi companies.
-A horse and carriage ride through the city is also an option, though more for the experience than to get from Point A to Point B.
+Cycling is also a popular means of taking in the city.

 Our Travel Expert

 Wayne Waters and his brother Cecil Waters both live in Savannah.
 Cecil Waters is a highly knowledgeable amateur historian of the city who has been conducting guided tours of his beloved Savannah for more than three decades.
 Wayne Waters is an experienced traveller and travel writer who finds Savannah's extraordinary beauty and southern grace irresistible.

 We are looking for contributors for our Savannah travel guide.
 If you are a local, a regular traveller to Savannah or a travel professional with time to contribute and answer occasional forum questions, please contact us.